gravitational/gravity/docs/5.x/cluster.md

 The command is aliased as `gravity plan display`.
 The plan lists all steps, top to bottom, in the order in which they will be executed.
-Each step (phase), has a state which explains whether it has already ran or whether it failed.
+Each step (phase), has a state which explains whether it has already run or whether it failed.
 Also, steps can explicitly or implicitly depend on other steps.
 The commands will make sure a particular phase cannot be executed before its requirements have not run.